Application

 B - Candidates holding a different degree qualification can apply if they meet the following minimum requirements:

-1. At least 50 CFU/ECTS in the areas of business/management, economics, mathematics, statistics and law by the deadline for admission application:
+At least 50 CFU/ECTS in the areas of business/management, economics, mathematics, statistics and law, divided as shown here below:

 - at least 24 CFU/ECTS in the area of business/management (SECS-P/07, SECS-P/08, SECS-P/09, SECS-P/10, SECS-P/11, ING-IND/35);